magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 #### Collaborator classes

 Whenever an external class property, class constant or a class method is used in a file, this file depends on the class containing the method or constant.
-Even if the external class is not used as a instantiated object, the current class is still hard-wired to it.
+Even if the external class is not used as a instantiated object, the current class is still hard wired to depend on it.
 PHP will not be able to execute the code unless it can load the external class, too.
 That is why such external classes are referred to as **dependencies**.
 Try to keep the number dependencies of to a minimum.

 Collaborator instances should be passed into the class through constructor injection.

-#### The environment (filesystem, time, global variables)
+#### The environment (e.g. filesystem, time, global variables)

-Whenever some part of the environment is required by your code, try to use a collaborator class that can easily be replaced by a test double instead.
+Whenever your code requires access to some part of the environment, try to use a collaborator class that can easily be replaced by a test double (also called "mock") instead.
 For example, if you...

 * ...need file system access?